-4.2 Neighbourhood Residential and Local Residential Road Network existing transportation system.
+4.2 Collector Neighbourhood Residential and Local Residential Road Network

+The collecter-neighbourhood residential and local residential road network is illustrated conceptually in Figure 3.
+The proposed road network has been designed to connect land use destinations within the ASP area and integrate them with the existing transportation system.
 Richardson Drive, extends south from LeClair Way into the Commercial and Commercial and Industrial lands.
-Riel Drive is the main north-south connector for South Riel.
+Riel Drive is the main north-south collecternnector -for South Riel.
+Riel Drive, which will be extended south LeClair Way into the Commercial and Commercial and Industrial lands, is the main north-south collector for South-Riel.
+The local road pattern is provided for illustration purposes only and is subject to change at the time of subdivision.
 The Midtown residential portion proposes three access points to Riel Drive, and one access point to LeClair Way.
 All public roads will be built to Complete Streets Standards.